gomills/pyfocusedcrawler/README.md

 # Web Crawler

 A multi-threaded asynchronous web crawler built with Python that systematically crawls websites focused on useful URLs.
-Focused on security, aims to discover all URLs that characterize a website and its most direct vulnerabilities (important subpages and all scripts).
+Focused on security, aims to discover all URLs that characterize a website and its most direct vulnerabilities (important subpages and all scripts)...

 Stops at first 429 status code, time limit or empty Queue.
 Won't bypass antibot measures such as captcha.